 For the final tutorial, the pupils will receive written feedback for their assessment.
 Their tutor will provide one-to-one feedback and suggest areas for future progress.

 The Brilliant Club mobilises the Masters and PhD community to select subject experts who can share their knowledge through tuition.
 Our recruitment process consists of three main stages: 1) application form, 2) assessment centre and 3) pre-employment checks.
 We assess all candidates against the skills and values that we believe are crucial to the delivery of excellent tutorials, and cross reference this against relevant guidelines from OFSTED (schools).
 All tutors are subject to a DBS check, Right to Work check and TRA check.

 Every tutor is required to attend training before they are allocated to teach.
 Tutors are trained in pedagogy practices to deliver high-quality and age-appropriate tutorials.

-Yes, PhD tutors are paid for the work that they do.
+Yes, tutors are paid for the work that they do.
 As such, we expect them to always act as professionals, both in terms of adhering to appropriate codes of conduct and maintaining a sense of professional pride in the work that they do.

 The Brilliant Club is a registered charity in England and Wales (charity number 1147771) and Scotland (SC048774).

 The Brilliant Club is a non-profit organisation and has a range of funding streams.
 Schools and universities both contribute to the cost of delivering a programme, which is further subsidised by contributions from grant-making organisations.